SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 allowUserSettings                 Whether or not to allow users to configure
                                   their own user settings.
 This defaults to true.

+allowEditQuoteLines               Whether or not to allow the user to edit
+                                  quote lines.
+Valid values are true and false.
+If this option is not specified, the default value is true.

 useQuoteLineInitials              Whether or not to prefix quoted message lines
                                   with the previous author's initials when